sjdv1982/seamless/zen.md

 Seamless Zen
 ============

+History doesn't matter.

+Code is just another kind of input.

+Cells are good, files are bad, URLs are ugly.
 Checksums are best.

-Cells are good, files are bad, URLs are ugly.
+Keeping the checksum is enough, if you can look up the value later.

+Always resubmit your entire computation.

 All state is in cells, unless it is ephemeral.

-History doesn't matter.

-Always resubmit your entire computation.

 Always be prepared to rebuild from cells.

-Errors can always happen, but wrong answers are unforgivable.
+Errors can happen, but wrong answers are unforgivable.

 Random generators must not be random.